-The President of the French Republic is French Polynesia's Head of State and is represented by a High Commissioner, currently Dominique Sorain.
+The President of the French Republic is French Polynesia's Head of State and is represented by a High Commissioner.

 French Polynesia was designated a French overseas territory in 1946 and given a Territorial Assembly on 25 October 1946.
 French Polynesia's constitutional status, its institutions, legal powers and relationship with France is defined by statute which has been amended several times since 1946 by the French Government, and most recently in 2004.

-French Polynesia is a parliamentary democracy, with a 57-seat Assembly and an executive headed by a President, elected by a simple majority vote within the Assembly for a five-year term.
+French Polynesia is a parliamentary democracy, with a 57-seat Assembly and an executive headed by a President (akin to the Speaker), elected by a simple majority vote within the Assembly for a five-year term.
 Assembly members also serve five-year terms.